shaoguangleo/difx-svn2git-try5/sites/Haystack/ehtc/Readme-Cycle5.txt

 for d in ../qa2/$pcal.* ; do ln -s $d . ; done
 ls -ld $pcal.*

+# Review README.DRIVEPOLCONVERT: it may specify something other than 'v8'
+# which is the value passed as the -q argument to drivepolconvert.py
+# via the opts='...' assignment above.
+Make sure you have this right.
+echo -n 'CHECK: ' $opts '== ' ; cat $pcal.README.DRIVEPOLCONVERT

 # for every QA2 package, estimate a common $dpfu forr the campaign
 # dpfu (degrees / flux unit) appears in the ANTAB files and it is a
 # somewhat arbitrary choice.  $pcal.APP.artifacts is a link to find tables